SpotLog-HQ/spotlog-docs/docs/index.md

 ## Contact Us

-If you can't find what you are looking for here [contact Us](mailto:support@spotlog.app) and we will get back to you as soon as possible.
+If you can't find what you are looking for here [contact us](mailto:support@spotlog.app) and we will get back to you as soon as possible.